-The Board of County Commissioners continue to be committed to providing quality service to its citizens and improving the quality of life throughout the county at a reasonable cost.
+The Board of County Commissioners continues to be committed to providing quality service to its citizens and improving the quality of life throughout the county at a reasonable cost.
 The Board's visions for the county continue to be:

-- · Safe and Healthy Communities
+- Safe and Healthy Communities

 - Protected Natural Resources and Systems

 - Thriving Local Economy

 - Inclusive Government

 - Effective and Efficient County Services

-Their 2012 priorities continued to emphasize sustained funding to aggressively combat drug, violent and property crime by strict enforcement coupled with prevention activities.
+Their 2013 priorities continued to emphasize sustained funding to aggressively combat drug abuse and violent and property crimes by strict enforcement coupled with prevention activities.
 Also, identify and secure lands and shorelines that should be preserved or protected.
 Other priorities include investing in and maintaining a balanced transportation system of roads, trails, transit and ferries.
 Another emphasis is to increase citizen understanding, access to and participation in the county government process.

-The County spent over \$29.1 million on road maintenance and construction in 2012 and has a budget of over \$39 million for road maintenance and construction in 2013.
+The County spent over \$30.3 million on road maintenance and construction in 2013 and has a budget of over \$40 million for road maintenance and construction in 2014.
 Emphasis on safe communities is evidenced by the large percentage of the General Fund budget going to the Law and Justice Programs.
-Expenditures in these programs were \$55.61 million in 2012 or 74% of general fund expenditures.
+Expenditures in these programs were \$56.94 million in 2013 or 75% of general fund expenditures.

 Over the past five years, the County has issued more than \$44 million in Revenue bonds to pay for the upgrade of sewer systems.
-The county also issued over \$29 million in Refunding bonds to take advantage of low interest rates.
-The Courthouse, which has housed the administrative functions, along with the Law and Justice functions continues to be converted into a true Law and Justice Center housing only Law and Justice functions.
+The county also issued over \$77 million in Refunding bonds to take advantage of low interest rates.

 Kitsap County's strong fiscal management remains its hallmark.
-Moody's Investors Service assigned a rating of Aa3, and Standard and Poor's assigned a rating of AA- to Kitsap County as of April 2013.
+Moody's Investors Service assigned a rating of Aa3, and Standard and Poor's assigned a rating of AA to Kitsap County's Sewer Bonds in December 2010.
+Early in 2014 Standard and Poor's upgraded their rating to AA+.
 The County's highly favorable ratings are a reflection of good financial management as indicated by the reserve balance, moderate and manageable debt burden with limited future capital needs.